kwasniew/hyperbook/manuscript/ch7.md

 ## Controlling subscription status

-You will add a capability to enable/disable live updates through the UI as shown in the following figure:
+You will add a capability to enable/disable live updates through the UI, as shown in the following figure:

 ![Figure: Live Update control](images/liveupdate.png)